dnj/developer-recruitment/challenges/3/README.md

 ## Steps
 1. Fork this repo on your Github account.
 2. Make a directory on `challenges/3/YOUR-CODE-GOES-HERE` with your github username. (e.g.: `challenges/3/YOUR-CODE-GOES-HERE/yeganemehr`)
-3. Generate your project on the directory you just make.
+3. Copy `project` contents into your directory that you just made.
 4. Start coding wherever it's needed.
 5. Run `vendor/bin/phpunit`.
 6. Send us a pull request when all tests are passed.